 An NSTR Mobile AP MLD shall designate one link of an NSTR link pair as the primary link to transmit Beacon and Probe Response frames.
-The other link of the NSTR link pair is the nonprimary link.
+The other link of the NSTR link pair is the non-primary link.

+(# 6967)TSF timers of all APs affiliated with an NSTR Mobile AP MLD shall be the same.

 TGbe editor: Please insert the following subclause 35.3.18.2 as follows: